 - Box.net - Free 2gb of storage to access on your desktop

-This is the excellent Ani-Map program from Goldbug.com they call the County Boundary Historical Atlas.
+There is an excellent Ani-Map program from Goldbug.com they call the County Boundary Historical Atlas.
 Several web sites give credit to Ani-Map in generating their County Formation maps.
 One is N2Genealogy.com and another is Genealogyinc.com with an example using Pennsylvania Counties.
-Also, http://www.mapofus.org/ has the Ani-map county formation maps.
+Also, http://www.mapofus.org/ has an extensive set of Ani-map-like county formation maps.
 Another tool is the Newberry Atlas of Historical County Boundaries (mentioned in James Tanner's Genealogysstar.blogspot.com blog.
 Randy Majors created a free website tool that uses this excellent Newberry source, overlaid on a Google Map.
 Just type in any present day US address and historical year. http://www.randymajors.com/maps.html.